Pat Boone: Personal life

 In 1953, Boone married Shirley Lee Foley, the daughter of Red Foley and Judy Martin.
-The Boones had four daughters: Cheryl "Cherry" Lynn, Linda "Lindy" Lee, Deborah "Debby" Ann, and Laura "Laury" Gene.
+The Boones had four daughters, including Cherry and Debby.

 In the late 1950s, Boone and his family were residents of Teaneck, New Jersey.
 Shirley Boone was also a recording artist and television personality, though less known than her husband.
 She founded a hunger-relief Christian ministry that evolved into Mercy Corps.
 She died in 2019, aged 84, at the couple's Beverly Hills home.

 Politics

 Boone has been a close friend to many U.S. presidents, including Ronald Reagan and Jimmy Carter.
 Boone supported Barry Goldwater in the 1964 United States presidential election.

 At a 1961 gathering at Pepperdine College, Boone said, "I would rather see my four girls shot and die as little girls who have faith in God than leave them to die some years later as godless, faithless, soulless communists."

 Boone is a staunch supporter of Israel and he shares a close relationship with Prime Minister Benjamin Netanyahu.